 While cleaning out the kitchen recently, I ran across a stack (not just one) of old phonebooks – the bane of my existence.
 Low on brown paper, and needing to get some gifts out the door, I decided to kill two birds with one stone and turn those lame old doorstops into something cool and useful.
 I loved the pattern the print on the phonebook pages made and using bright colors turned something dull into something bright and cheery!

 THIS is SO EASY.
 And SUCH a good project for kids and SUCH a good way to repurpose an old around-the-house item.
 I love putting together themes for my gift decoration, but the numerous bags of torn through wrapping paper that end up going right to recycling every year really bum me out.
 When its pages from that old enormous phonebook brick though??
 Not so much!

-- An old phonebook (or even just pages you never use…the X’s?)
+- An old phonebook (or even just pages you never use)

-- Paintbrush or stamping tool or even just little fingers!
+- A paintbrush or stamping tool or even just little fingers!